Fraud Blocker

 • Maintaining professional documentation and ethical standards

 This role provides hands-on experience in addiction recovery services, serving as a gateway to becoming a Certified Alcohol/Drug Counselor (CADC).
+For many RADTs, working closely with clients in early recovery is one of the most meaningful professional experiences of their lives.

 How to Become a Registered Alcohol/Drug Technician in California